-The release rates referred to herein are determined by plac- 65 ing a dosage form to be tested in a medium in an appropriate dissolution bath.
+The release rates referred to herein are determined by placing a dosage form to be tested in a medium in an appropriate dissolution bath.
 Aliquots of the medium, collected at pre-set intervals, are then injected into a chromatographic system fitted with an appropriate detector to quantify the amounts of drug released during the testing intervals.